Measurable fractional spin for quantum Hall quasiparticles on the disk: Some additional observations

 Our fractional spin $J_q$ allows to reconstruct the spin $s_q$ according to the standard definition; as it was already noticed, $s_q$ only depends on the even part (with respect to $q$) of $J_q$, which leaves the value of the odd part unconstrained and thus explains the difference between $J_q$ and $s_q$.
 The statistical parameter reads:

-The comparison between the data obtained on the Laughlin state in Sec.~\ref{Sec:GeneralisedSpinStatistics} and the adiabatic flux insertion at $\nu = \frac 1m$ shows that quasiholes with the same statistical properties are characterised by the same $s_q$ but by different $J_q$; it thus appears that $s_q$ is an invariant, whereas $J_q$ is not.
+The comparison between the data obtained on the Laughlin state in Sec.~\ref{Sec:GeneralisedSpinStatistics} and the angular-momentum rigid shift at $\nu = \frac 1m$ shows that quasiholes with the same statistical properties are characterised by the same $s_q$ but by different $J_q$; it thus appears that $s_q$ is an invariant, whereas $J_q$ is not.
 In fact, any spin of the form $J_q = - \frac{q^2}{2m}+ q c$, where $c$ is a constant, would give the correct $s_q$.
-We speculate that $c$ might be related to a non-universal property of the specific model that is considered for the FQHE (e.g.~the specific form of the inter-particle interaction that is considered).
-Understanding the deep reasons behind these properties is an open question that we leave for future work.